Deep Dish Swift - Day 3

 Live Activities and Dynamic Island Made Simple

-Having not worked with live activities, this talk was full of good to knows for me.
-This was the one talk I wish was recorded, since I was fully focused on the talk and didn’t have time to write down most of the things Vince talked about.
-If you want some live activity inspiration, Vince suggested that we check out Uber, Lyft, Flighty for examples of great activities.
+Having not worked with live activities, this talk was interesting to me.
+I wish I had recorded it, since I didn’t have time to write down most of the things Vince talked about.
+If you want inspiration, Vince suggested checking out Uber, Lyft & Flighty for some great activities.

 Mikaela Caron